 Blank Metal Tags are Available in Stainless Steel, Aluminum, and Brass

 If you need colored blank metal tags, then anodized aluminum is what you need.
 Being available in eleven colors makes our blank anodized aluminum tags ideal for color-coding or matching a team, company, or organization color.
 Aluminum tags are also lightweight and the anodized surface is very scratch-resistant.

 Rotary engraving our anodized aluminum tags results in the engraving being silver in color in contrast to the surface color.
 Laser engraving results in white text in contrast to the surface color of the aluminum.
 The engraving will always show up better with darker colored aluminum.

 Stainless steel is the toughest material we offer.
-It’s a very hard and corrosion-resistant metal.
+It’s a very hard, corrosion-resistant metal.

 When you rotary engrave our blank stainless steel tags, the engraving is easy to read because of its depth.
 In contrast, when you laser engrave our stainless steel tags there’s excellent contrast between the lettering and the background because the engraving is dark brown/gray on the shiny silver stainless surface.

 Engraving with a CO2 laser works on stainless steel when the tag is coated with a special chemical spray.
 Alternatively, engraving with a fiber laser needs no coating.

-Stainless steel blank metal tags are available in Type 430 which is the most common, Type 304 which is more resistant to corrosion and Type 316 for applications demanding extreme corrosion resistance.
+Stainless steel blank metal tags are available in Type 430 which is the most common, and Type 304 which is more resistant to corrosion and non-magnetic.

 Brass remains a favorite with many of our customers due to its corrosion resistance and classic good looks.